danielpersia/danielpersia.github.io/_pages/brazillab.md

 ---
-title: 'News'
+title: 'Journalism'
-subtitle: 'Journalism / Dispatch / Reporting'
+subtitle: 'News from around the world'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/jaider.jpg'